Seven Network: Additional programsAlways Greener, launched in 2001, received two million viewers in its Sunday timeslot, however, it was axed after its second season due to declining audience numbers.

 In 2010, Seven launched new AFL- and NRL-based entertainment shows in an effort to take on Nine's The AFL Footy Show and The NRL Footy Show and provide a bargaining chip in negotiations for AFL and NRL broadcast rights.
 The AFL-based series was called The Bounce, hosted by Peter Helliar, however, was pulled from the air after just five episodes.
 An NRL-based series called The Matty Johns Show, hosted by former Footy Show host Matthew Johns, lasted one season.

 In 2011, Seven put Packed to the Rafters on hiatus and put new Melbourne drama Winners and Losers in its place, the show won the highest ratings for the night.

-In 2013, the Seven Network launched its fifth new drama A Place to Call Home, it also achieved high ratings.
+In 2013, Seven Network launched its fifth new drama A Place to Call Home, it also achieved high ratings.

-In September 2015, the network began The Chase Australia which is a spinoff of the UK series, The Chase, with Chasers Anne Hegerty (from the UK series), Brydon Coverdale (winner of $307,000 on Million Dollar Minute), Matt Parkinson and Issa Schultz, In 2016, Mark Labbett made his debut as one of the Chasers, joining fellow UK Chaser, Anne Hegerty and in 2018, Shaun Wallace made his debut as its sixth chaser, joining fellow UK chasers Anne Hegerty and Mark Labbett.
+In September 2015, the network began The Chase Australia which is a spinoff of the British series, The Chase, with Chasers Anne Hegerty (from the British series), Brydon Coverdale (winner of $307,000 on Million Dollar Minute), Matt Parkinson and Issa Schultz, In 2016, Mark Labbett made his debut as one of the Chasers, joining fellow UK Chaser, Anne Hegerty and in 2018, Shaun Wallace made his debut as its sixth chaser, joining fellow UK chasers Anne Hegerty and Mark Labbett.
 Seven also launched 800 Words starring Erik Thomson to high ratings, making it the highest rating drama of 2015.

-In June 2020, Big Brother Australia made a return on the Seven Network with a rebooted pre-recorded program.
+In June 2020, Big Brother Australia made a return on Seven Network with a rebooted pre-recorded program.
 It was also announced in 2020, that Seven had acquired the reality series The Voice Australia in 2021 as well as a reboot of Australian Idol.

-Seven confirmed in December 2020 it had commissioned a return to a new “all stars” event version of Dancing With The Stars.
+Seven confirmed in December 2020 it had commissioned a return to a new "all stars" event version of Dancing With The Stars.

-The Australian Idol reboot would return to the screens of Seven in 2023.
+The Australian Idol reboot returned to the screens of Seven in 2023.

 Programming

 New programs introduced in 2005 led to a ratings increase, following a relatively poor 2004.

-From 2010, the Seven Network began to implement the tactic of creating a five to 20-minute delay in the scheduled start time of non-live programming after 7:30 pm in an attempt to minimise viewer channel surfing between prime-time shows.
+From 2010, Seven Network began to implement the tactic of creating a five to 20-minute delay in the scheduled start time of non-live programming after 7:30 pm in an attempt to minimise viewer channel surfing between prime-time shows.
 This is done by increasing the duration of the commercial breaks and then decreasing them once the prime-time period is over.
 This tactic not only disrupts viewer recordings of the shows, but has a dramatic effect on their regional affiliates such as Prime and Southern Cross who must adapt their inserted commercials breaks as the live play-out from Seven's Melbourne facility occurs which can cause either both the regional station identification and the Seven identification being displayed with a possible black screen between them or the start of a program being missed entirely by the regional break overlapping.